LeonardoVilardo/bessai/bessai-plan.md

 ### Frontend

-- Next.js
-- TypeScript
+- Next.js: React framework used for the local web dashboard.
+- TypeScript: typed frontend code.
-- Tailwind CSS
+- Tailwind CSS: utility CSS used for layout and styling.
-- Recharts
+- Recharts: React charting library used for the dispatch chart.

 ### Backend

-- FastAPI
+- FastAPI: Python web framework used to expose HTTP API routes such as `/simulate` and `/optimize`.
+- Uvicorn: local ASGI server used to run the FastAPI app during development.
-- Python 3.11
+- Python 3.11 or newer.
-- Pydantic
+- Pydantic: request/response validation and typed API input models.

 ### Modelling

-- NumPy
-- Pandas
+- NumPy: arrays and deterministic simulation math.
+- Pandas: optional later analysis; not required for the current core runtime.

 ### ML

-- scikit-learn regression model
+- scikit-learn: machine learning library used by the forecast-error module.
+- Current model: `GradientBoostingRegressor`.
-- target: actual_solar - forecast_solar
+- Target: `actual_solar - forecast_solar`.
-- output: forecast uncertainty based on predicted forecast error
+- Output used by the app: forecast uncertainty based on absolute predicted forecast error.
+- Output not used by the app: financial results.
+All financial outputs stay deterministic.

 ### Data APIs

-- Open-Meteo forecast API for near-term weather and solar-related variables.
+- Open-Meteo Forecast API:
+  - Used for next-24h dispatch.
+  - Variables: `shortwave_radiation`, `cloud_cover`, `temperature_2m`.
+- Open-Meteo Previous Runs API:
+  - Used to fetch archived previous-day forecasts for ML training when available.
+- Open-Meteo Historical Weather API:
+  - Used as the actual/reanalysis comparison dataset for ML forecast-error training.
-- NASA POWER historical solar data if practical.
+- NASA POWER Hourly API:
+  - Used for annual economics.
+  - Variable: `ALLSKY_SFC_SW_DWN`.
+  - Current years: `2016-2025`.
-- Synthetic forecast-error training data as a documented fallback.
+- Synthetic forecast-error training data:
+  - Used only as a fallback when real matched forecast-error rows are unavailable or invalid.

 ### Optional Later